yfduskk/vitis-ai_tutorials/3-step_quick-start/README.md

  3. Build and run more comprehensive demonstration code

 *NOTE: This tutorial was written against the Vitis 2019.2 and Vitis AI 1.0 releases*
-# 1. Step 1
+# Step 1
-This step will cover installing Vitis AI and testing a simple application on the evaluation board.
-Vitis AI can be be broadly broken down into the following components:
+This step will cover installing the Vitis AI deployment/runtime environment and testing a simple application on the evaluation board.
+Vitis AI can be broadly broken down into the following components:

- 1. Docker containers of development/build environment
+ 1. Docker containers of development & deployment environment
     - [https://hub.docker.com/r/xilinx/vitis-ai/tags](https://hub.docker.com/r/xilinx/vitis-ai/tags)
- 2. GitHib repository for sources
+ 2. GitHub repository for sources
     - [https://github.com/Xilinx/Vitis-AI](https://github.com/Xilinx/Vitis-AI)
  4. Linux install packages (*.deb) for runtime dependencies

-This step will focus on the installation and use of items (1) and (2) above.
+Here we will focus on the installation and use of items (1) and (2) above.
 While subsequent steps will add the use of item (3).

-## 1.1 Setup Vitis AI
+## Setup Vitis AI